cpsamtec/virtuin/DOCUMENTATION.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - Virtuin Application
 - Recommended to add global environment variable on your system VIRT_STATION_NAME.
-You can just set this to VIRT_DEFAULT_STATION default to begin with.
+You can just set this to VIRT_DEFAULT_STATION to begin with.
   ```bash
   export VIRT_STATION_NAME=VIRT_DEFAULT_STATION
   ```